 You can contact one of those big activities carriers where the person you talk to has probably never even been to Maui, much less tried all the options.

 No matter who you choose to book with, here are some basic suggestions.
 If you are on Maui between December and early April, DO A WHALE WATCHING TRIP.
 It is an inspiring experience that the whole family will enjoy.
 I mean it, even my youngest (in the kayak to the left) is thrilled by the sight of the whales.
 My preference if you want to go in a big boat is to go with Pacific Whale Foundation, as they are truly the experts.
 However, I definitely think it is best to see the whales from a kayak or canoe.
 If you decide to try your luck getting semi-close in a kayak, please go with a guided group.
 They know all the laws, and will keep you and the whales safe.
-The photo above was taken about a mile off the coast of Makena.
-We were with South Pacific Kayaks (booked through Maui Sights and Treasures) and had an AMAZING experience.
-We had an even closer experience near Cove Park in Kihei while on an excursion with Blue Soul Maui in an Outrigger Canoe.
+The photo to the left was taken about a mile off the coast of Makena.
+We were with South Pacific Kayaks (booked through Maui Sights and Treasures) ( http://southpacifickayaks.com/ ) and had an AMAZING experience.
+We had an even closer experience near Cove Park in Kihei while on an excursion in an Outrigger Canoe with Blue Soul Maui ( https://bluesoulmaui.com ) .
 It was breath-taking and I can't imagine ever getting closer to these awesome creatures.
+After our whale encounter, we surfed a wave in the outrigger canoe and enjoyed a Maui sunset from the canoe.
+It was incredible!!!
 A once in a lifetime experience!

-New addition to the recommendation about Hana, as of December 2011- Consider going with www.nokaoiadventures.com Wade is the owner and operator of No Ka Oi Adventures.
+If you really want to see the hidden gems on the road to Hana, consider going with www.nokaoiadventures.com Wade is the owner and operator of No Ka Oi Adventures.
 He will customize the experience to you and show you all the hidden gems along the way that you won't find alone.
 After years of doing the Road to Hana on our own, we finally paid for a private guide.
 I am sure glad we did!
 Wade showed us so much that we didn't know existed, and was well worth every penny we spent.
 It will seem like a lot to spend for something you can do alone, but trust me, it is worth it!
-Again, I don't get paid a penny, just giving advice.
-Either way, go enjoy Maui!